zopefoundation/z3c.authviewlet/src/z3c/authviewlet/README.txt

     </body>
   </html>

-Logout is done using JavaScript and a redirect. zope.testbrowser follows the redirects even if they use the meta tag instead of the status code.
-So I have to use a non API call to change this behavior to show the file contents:
+Logout is done using JavaScript and a redirect. zope.testbrowser >= 5.0 does not follow redirects if they use the meta tag.

-  >>> browser.mech_browser.set_handle_refresh(False)

 As testbrowser is not able to execute JavaScript the user remains
 authenticated: